-My oncologist and his team have saved my life and given me more time to spend with my wife, children and grandchildren.
+My oncologist and his team have saved my life and have given me more time to spend with my wife, children and grandchildren.

-“My oncologist and his team have saved my life and given me more time to spend with my wife, children and grandchildren,” he said.
+“My oncologist and his team have saved my life and have given me more time to spend with my wife, children and grandchildren,” he said.

 Trevor has also seen the wonderful work being carried out by Mater researchers to improve the lives of men with prostate cancer.

 “There has been great progress in the effectiveness of treatment over the years for prostate cancer sufferers all thanks to ongoing dedicated research, but Mater Research still needs our support to continue this great work that will improve the lives of so many people like myself,” he said.